Cleocin Side Effects

-Note: This document contains side effect information about clindamycin.
-Some of the dosage forms listed on this page may not apply to the brand name Cleocin.
+Note: This page contains information about the side effects of clindamycin.
+Some of the dosage forms included on this document may not apply to the brand name Cleocin.

-Some side effects of Cleocin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Cleocin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to clindamycin: capsule, powder for solution, solution

 In addition to its needed effects, some unwanted effects may be caused by clindamycin (the active ingredient contained in Cleocin).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking clindamycin:More common

 (the above side effects may also occur up to several weeks after you Stop taking clindamycin)

 - Abdominal or stomach cramps and pain (severe)